D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - Microsoft Entra ID

-In one of teh previous questions it iis discussed that the following are the authorization method that are supported with AzCopy to copy blobs to a Blob Storage:
+In one of the previous questions it iis discussed that the following are the authorization method that are supported with AzCopy to copy blobs to a Blob Storage:
 - Microsoft Entra ID